 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-The Frankness is a tight trio consisting of Kevin Mavis on drums, John Stanislawski on guitar and vocals, and Emily McSherry on ukulele, bass and vocals.
+The Frankness is a fantastic foursome consisting of Kevin Mavis on drums, John Stanislawski on guitar and vocals, Emily McSherry on ukulele and vocals, and Neil Alexander on bass .
 Despite coming from drastically different backgrounds they combine for a solid, singular sound.

 Kevin was born in Turkey to a family of barbershop singers.
 Kevin isn't a singer so he decided the best place to hide from the barber shop pressure was behind the drums.
 He has been playing drums for 27 years now and uses his previous experiences from salsa bands, marching bands, jazz bands, and drum corps to assist him in developing a diverse yet understated style of playing that lends a very melodic quality of percussion to The Frankness sound.